GLOBAL MARKETS-Roller-coaster Q1 ends with dollar down, stocks flat

 * Crude edges higher, still below $40 a barrel

-* Gold heads for 16 percent quarterly gain, best in 30 years
+* Gold heads for 16 pct quarterly gain, best in 30 years

 By David Gaffen